Tiny-Earth/DemoSite/site/src/design.md

 In designing a course, we set goals and adopt strategies for students and teachers to achieve learning outcomes.

+---
+## Why Course Design

+Science teachers are designers: You select content.
+You modify it for your courses.
+You create presentations and you craft lectures.
+You prepare online course space so students can find the assignments they need.
+You prepare physical lab space so the flow of traffic does not impede hands-on learning.
+You plan, you adapt, you iterate.

+And like in any type of design—from technology, to paintings, to skyscrapers, and yes, to science courses—you make decisions.
+Your decisions help you approach your aims, within your constraints.
+You’ll make decisions about your teaching before the semester begins, while teaching a unit, and after you’ve seen how it all played out.
+From designing new courses, to overhauling an old design you’ve inherited, and to continuously improving your teaching, as a science teacher you are as much a designer as you are a scientist.

+In all three of these roles—teacher, scientist, designer—you hold a number of commitments that are relevant to, inspire, and inform how you carry out your course [flanagan2005values,flanagan2014values,belman2009instructional](@cite).
+As a teacher, you are likely committed to delivering on the specific learning objectives of your courses.
+As a scientist, you may be committed to a certain bar of rigor in your work, and as a science teacher you may be committed to instilling a sense of this rigor in your students.
+And so on.

+Only you can know what your own commitments are and the ways they:

+- Shape what you aspire to achieve in your work as a science teacher
+- Motivate you to pursue your own degree of quality
+- Guide you to explore and weigh between design alternatives

 ### A Rubric for Course Design

 The following six statements make up a "rubric" to help gauge effective course design: